 - Resiliency and prevention factors

 Evaluating established and emerging global and cultural theories of traumatic stress, those who complete this program will understand the various perspectives of trauma.
 They will gain skills and knowledge about empirically supported, evidence-based, practical, and humanistic approaches and non-conventional approaches to healing individuals and groups.
-Exploring what can be done to mitigate this impact, areas to prevent, and promote healing, graduates may employ these methods in their existing practice or branch out into new areas of healing.
+Exploring what can be done to mitigate this impact, areas to prevent, and promote healing, program graduates may employ these methods in their existing practice or branch out into new areas of healing.

 More program information can be found in our academic catalog.